FarmDyn/documentation/docs/template/introduction.md

 module interactions.

 ![](../media/image2.png)

-2. Overview of template model
+:   Figure 1: Overview of template model

-Remark: represents mass transfers from one module to another

-represents monetary transfers

-represents environmental and related transfers.

-Source: Own illustration

 In the following, the GAMS code is directly used to document the equations in the different modules to avoid a second layer of mnemonics.